The benefit to students of using this collection of resources is that while they are learning the building blocks of words,

 This book will guide you through how to teach all the sound spellings in our language.
 The way the book is organized will make it easy for your students to focus in on specific sounds, where they appear in words, and how to spell them.
 Equipped with this knowledge, students will be able to decode larger and harder words.
 The words chosen for this book include all the Dolch high-frequency words and hundreds of other high-frequency words from other sources.

-The book includes a downloadable file of all lessons so you can easily print and teach each lesson.
-Sarah has put many years into developing a way to teach word structure to kids that takes the mystery out of all the irregular spellings in words!
+We have developed a way to teach word structure to kids that takes the mystery out of all the irregular spellings in the English language!
 Pick up each of these resources today and have the complete system for teaching Sounds and Their Spelling Patterns.